 Japan's wartime premier, Hideki Tojo, left, reviews his war crimes trial defense while Kenryo Saro, center, former chief of military affairs, and Toshio Shiratorie, former foreign office advisor, also on trial, play "Go."

 With an honor guard, representative of all branches of the armed forces, flag draped caskets containing bodies of World War II dead lie in state in city hall rotunda.
-Funeral ship Honda Knot arrived here with 3,028 bodies of World War II dead.
+Funeral ship Honda Knot arrived here with 3,028

 Rusting landing craft on the Normandy sands where in 1944 the United States 1 st and 29th Divisions stormed ashore to breach Germany's channel defenses and establish a base when enabled American forces to win the war.